Skip to main content

 4. Click ‘Create New Template’ in the top-right corner.

-5. Edit your template much like how you’d edit a page.
+5. Edit your template just as you would a normal Confluence page.

 6. Once you’ve finished editing your new template, click ‘Save’ in the upper right corner.